-There has been no increase in the number of lawsuits.
-In addition, there has been no increase in the number of consultations by consumers with public consultation desks such as the National Consumer Affairs Centre of Japan (NCAC), consumer centres in each prefecture or bar associations.
+There was a significant decrease in the number of civil lawsuits in May 2020 when the first covid-19 wave occurred and the courts temporarily stopped or limited parts of their services, but this was a temporary trend.
+Regarding the trend for the entire year, there was no significant increase or decrease in the number of lawsuits.
+In addition, there was no increase or decrease in the number of consultations by consumers with public consultation desks such as the National Consumer Affairs Centre of Japan (NCAC), consumer centres in each prefecture or bar associations

-On the other hand, the consumer white paper of 2019 issued by the Consumer Affairs Agency states that there has been an increase in proactive consumers who are inclined to take action such as complaining to businesses if products or services are problematic.
+On the other hand, the consumer white paper of 2021 issued by the Consumer Affairs Agency states that there has been an increase in proactive consumers who are inclined to take action such as complaining to businesses if products or services are problematic.
 In addition, the proportion of consumers who actually consult or lodge complaints with some institutions when harmed has also continued to increase.